pineppa/42-Piscine-BSQ-Project/readme.md

 ◦ In the case that more than one solution exists, we’ll choose to represent the square that’s closest to the top of the map, then the one that’s most to the left.
 ◦ The program must handle 1 to n files as parameters.

+Definition of a valid map :
+◦ All lines must have the same length.
+◦ There’s at least one line of at least one box.
+◦ At each end of line, there’s a line break.
+◦ The characters on the map can only be those introduced in the first line.
+◦ The map is invalid if a character is missing from the first line, or if two characters (of empty, full and obstacle) are identical.
+◦ The characters can be any printable character, even numbers.
+◦ In case of an invalid map, your program should display map error on the error output followed by a line break.
+Your program will then move on to the next map.

 C Piscine’s final Project BSQ
 ◦ When your program receives more than one map in argument, each solution or map error must be followed by a line break.
 ◦ Should there be no passed arguments, your program must be able to read on the standard input.